honeynet/honeynet.org/content/blog/2022/09/06/gsoc-2022-project-summary-intelowl-go-client-go-intelowl/index.md

 List of pull requests merged before GSoC’s coding period:

 - Adding a new issue template where I added markdown templates for adding a new issue and analyzer [(#904](https://github.com/intelowlproject/IntelOwl/pull/904)).
 - Patching the FLOSS analyzer where I researched adding the eXpert flag.
-This was a really fun issue where I thoroughly understood how intelowl’s analyzers are configured and how they are executed ([#940](https://github.com/intelowlproject/IntelOwl/pull/940)).
+This was a really fun issue where I thoroughly understood how IntelOwl’s analyzers are configured and how they are executed ([#940](https://github.com/intelowlproject/IntelOwl/pull/940)).

 **GSoC Tasks and Deliverables**